siteknower/crystisAngular/README.md

 --------
 - Display Crystal Reports seamlessly in Angular applications.
 - Quick and straightforward setup.
+- No need to install Crystal Reports or Crystal Reports Runtime.
 - Example components for integration:
   1. Customer Report
   2. Invoice Report